The Global Solutions to Cartan's Realization Problem: Introduction

 \begin{theorem} If $\G\tto X$ is a $G$-structure groupoid integrating a $G$-structure algebroid with connection $A\to X$, and $\wmc$ denotes the Maurer-Cartan form, then $(\s^{-1}(x),\wmc|_{\s^{-1}(x)},\t)$ is a $G$-realization of $A$, for each $x\in X$.
 Moreover, in this case, any $G$-realization of $A$ has a cover isomorphic to a $G$-invariant open subset of one such $G$-realization. \end{theorem}

 The $G$-realizations of the form $(\s^{-1}(x),\wmc|_{\s^{-1}(x)},\t)$ and the corresponding solutions $M=\s^{-1}(x)/G$ of a Cartan's realization problem arising from $G$-integrations are examples of {\it complete solutions} (see below).
-However, a Cartan's realization problem does not need to to have complete solutions and this result \emph{does not} solve completely Cartan Problem.
+However, a Cartan's realization problem does not need to have complete solutions and this result \emph{does not} solve completely Cartan Problem.

 On the one hand, not every Lie algebroid integrates to a Lie groupoid.
-Even more: we will see that a $G$-structure algebroid $A\to X$ maybe integrable to a Lie groupoid, but not to a $G$-structure groupoid.
-The presence of the structure group $G$ implies that there are additional obstructions to $G$-integrability besides the well-known obstructions to integrability.
+Even more, we will see that a $G$-structure algebroid $A\to X$ may be integrable to a Lie groupoid, but not to a $G$-structure groupoid.
+The presence of the structure group $G$ implies that there are additional obstructions to $G$-integrability besides the well-known obstructions to integrability of Lie algebroids.
 We will identify these obstructions and give a method to compute them.

 On the other hand, a $G$-structure algebroid $A\to X$ which is not $G$-integrable still admits $G$-realizations.
-In fact, for any $G$-realization $(P,(\theta,\omega),h)$ of $A\to X$ the image of $h:P\to X$ is an open $G$-saturated set $U$ in a leaf $L$ of $A$.
+For a $G$-realization $(P,(\theta,\omega),h)$ of $A\to X$ the image $h(P)\subset X$ is an open $G$-saturated set $U$ in a leaf $L$ of $A$.
 The restriction $A|_U$ is still a $G$-structure algebroid and if this restriction is $G$-integrable one can apply the previous theorem.
-We will show that:
+In fact, one has local $G$-integrability, as expressed by the following result.

 \begin{theorem} Let $A\to X$ be a $G$-structure algebroid with connection, $x_0\in X$ and denote by $L$ the leaf of $A$ containing $x_0$.
 Then the $G$-orbit of $x_0$ has a $G$-invariant neighborhood $U\subset L$ such that $A|_U$ is $G$-integrable. \end{theorem}